ninjutsoo/t2i-adversarial/README.md

 # Trustworthiness of Generative AI<span id="head"/>

-A collection of papers and resources on the adversarial robustness of Text-to-Image Diffusion Models.
+A collection of papers and resources on the Trustworthiness of Generative AI.

 ## Overview